yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 uiautomation is shared under the Apache Licence 2.0.
 This means that the code can be freely copied and distributed, and costs nothing to use.

-You can install uiautomation by "pip install uiautomation"
+You can install uiautomation by "pip install uiautomation".
+After installation, automation.py will be in 'C:\PythonXX\Scripts\'

-Run 'C:\Python36\Scripts\automation.py -h' for help.
-Run 'C:\Python36\Scripts\automation.py -h' for help.
+Run 'C:\PythonXX\Scripts\automation.py -h' for help.
 Run automate_notepad_py3.py to see a simple demo.

 If "RuntimeError: Can not get an instance of IUIAutomation" occured when running uiautomation.py,